ampproject/amphtml/contributing/building-an-amp-extension.md

 AMP elements are usually discovered and scheduled by the AMP runtime automatically and managed through Resources.
-In some cases an AMP element might want to control and own when its sub-elements gets scheduled and not leave that to the AMP runtime.
-An example to this is the &lt;amp-carousel&gt;, where it wants to schedule preloading/pre-rendering or layouting of its cells based on the window the user is in.
+In some cases an AMP element might want to control and own when its sub-elements get scheduled and not leave that to the AMP runtime.
+An example to this is the &lt;amp-carousel&gt; component, where it wants to schedule preloading/pre-rendering or layouting of its cells based on the window the user is in.

 AMP provides a way for an element to control this by setting the owner on the element you want to control.
-For carousel example, carousel loops over all its elements and sets itself as the owner of these elements.
+In the carousel example, the component loops over all its elements and sets itself as the owner of these elements.
-AMP runtime will not manage scheduling layouting for elements that have owners.
+The AMP runtime will not manage scheduling layouting for elements that have owners.

 ```javascript